Benson-Gikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 15: script that moves all files beginning with an uppercase letter to the directory /tmp/u.

 Task 16:  script that deletes all files in the current working directory that end with the character ~.

+Task 17: script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory. with two spaces (and lines) in your script only